theupdateframework/pep-maximum-security-model/README.rst

 Rationale
 =========

+Minimum Security Model
+Maximum Security Model
+Reason for postponing extension:

-1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.
+a.
+A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.
 PyPI wants to support a build farm in the future.
 Unfortunately, if wheels are auto-generated externally, developer signatures for these wheels are